stevana/deterministic-scheduler/README-unprocessed.md

 | 5    |                | increase value |   | 1             |
 | 6    |                | write back     | → | 2             |

+However there are other interleavings where one of the threads overwrites the other thread's increment, yielding an incorrect result:

 | Time | Thread 1       | Thread 2       |   | Integer value |
 |:-----|:---------------|:---------------|:-:|:--------------|